E-learning courses Q&A

 The school continues to take attendance for all online sessions and as usual in all workshops, the faculty is also monitoring your engagement.
 Your participation in this workshop, together with the work produced, will be evaluated at the end of the module.
 These activities, following the directives received from the Ministry of Education, will allow you to earn academic credit.
 We realize that in certain situations, some students may not have been able to follow all sessions live.
 For your benefit, we encourage you to participate to your full capacity; however, the extraordinary situation will be taken into consideration regarding the overall attendance.

-What happens after April 3rd if the situation does not improve?
+What happens after the current lockdown period if the situation does not improve?

 What is going to happen with the internships?